emon-swe-sust/js-ci-insights/readme.md

   - Repositories with executed workflows: 11,067.
   - Of these, **8,311** workflows were created by manual pull requests (not bots).
-  - Merged dataset with matrix counts retrieved from downloaded yml files stored at `/files/merged_workflow_data_yml_files.csv`.

 ### 5. Fetch Job-Level Details

-- Using each `runner_id` from workflow, retrieve:
+- Using each `runner_id` from workflow data, retrieve:

+  - Jobs details including
-  - Job start and end times
+    - start and end times
     - Operating system
     - Number of steps per job

 - **Total jobs retrieved:** 20,528.